-However, there are a few activities that will not usually be covered by short-term business car insurance and will require a specialist insurer.
+There are a few activities that will not usually be covered by short-term business car insurance and will require a specialist policy.
 For example, working as a courier, providing taxi services and transporting hazardous goods, among others.

 Can I get temporary business car insurance for longer than a month?

 Most insurers only allow you to take out temporary policies that last up to a month.
-This does not mean you can’t get cover for more than a month, but you will need to take out multiple policies.
+This does not mean you can’t get cover for more than a month, but you will need to take out multiple policies in succession.

 However, you should check whether this is really the cheapest option.
 If you only use your car for work for a few hours a month, it’s probably best to take out multiple short policies rather than getting blanket cover for the whole month.

-Conversely, if you are expecting to do it constantly for a fairly long time, you may want a standard yearly policy after all.
+Conversely, if you are expecting to do so constantly for a fairly long time, you may want an annual business car insurance policy.

-As the name suggests, temporary business car insurance will work best for employees and companies who only occasionally need extra business cover on a vehicle, rather than those that rely on it for their work.
+As the name suggests, temporary business car insurance will work best for those that only occasionally need extra business cover on a vehicle, rather than those that rely on it for their work.